23-centimeter band

 Most modes of communication used in amateur radio can be found in the 23 cm band.
 Some of the more common modes include voice, data, EME (moonbounce), as well as ATV.

 History

-The 23cm band was born after the World War II, at the International Radio Conference celebrated in Atlantic City, in 1947.
+The 23cm band was born after World War II, at the International Radio Conference celebrated in Atlantic City, New Jersey in 1947.
 The band was defined from 1215 to 1300 MHz and was allocated exclusively for radio amateur use.

 In the 1979 World Administrative Radio Conference held in Geneva (WARC-79), the band was reduced to 1240 - 1300 MHz and downgraded to secondary allocation for amateur use.
 The primary allocation to the radiolocation service has highest priority.

 Agenda Item AI-9.1b at the 2023 World Radio Conference (WRC-23) considered further constraints on 23cm to protect the Radio Navigation Satellite Service (RNSS), which is also a primary user of the band.
 RNSS systems include Glonass, Compass and Galileo which use this frequency range to supplement their more standard GNSS frequencies.

 In November 2023 ITU-R Recommendation M.2164 was published, giving guidance for amateur and amateur satellite usage.